A road named Ngee Heng

 While the businesses in these shops may have changed over the years, some shops recently had a major facelift to open as specialist clinics and a fine dining European bistro, gourmet grocer and rooftop bar.

-The new façade of this block of shops certainly complements Menara Landmark opposite and transformed the entire image of Jalan Ngee Heng when it was refurbished into the 30-storey DoubleTree by Hilton JB hotel with 15 service apartments and 350 guest rooms in 2014.
+The new façade of this block of shops certainly complements Menara Landmark opposite and has transformed the entire image of Jalan Ngee Heng when it was refurbished into the 30-storey DoubleTree by Hilton JB hotel with 15 service apartments and 350 guest rooms in 2014.

 A version of this was published in The Malaysian Insider on 31 Aug 2015